HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Introduction

 so that the Horn-type hypergeometric function satisfies the following system of differential equations:

-where $j=1, \cdots, r$.
-It was pointed out in several publications \cite{reduction:our:1,reduction:our:2,expansion:our} that (i) the differential reduction algorithm, Eq.~(\ref{reduction}), can be applied to reduction of Feynman Diagrams to some subset of basis hypergeometric functions with well-known analytical properties \cite{reduction:our:1,reduction:our:2}; (ii) the system of differential equations, Eq.~(\ref{diff}), can be used also for construction of, so-called, $\varepsilon$-expansion of hypergeometric functions around rational values of parameters via direct solution of the system of differential equations \cite{expansion:our}.
-This is another motivation for creating the package for manipulation with parameters of Horn-type hypergeometric functions.
+where $j=1, \ldots, r$.
+It was pointed out in several publications \cite{reduction:our:1,reduction:our:2,expansion:our} that (i) the differential reduction algorithm, Eq.~(\ref{reduction}), can be applied to the reduction of Feynman diagrams to some subsets of basis hypergeometric functions with well-known analytical properties \cite{reduction:our:1,reduction:our:2}; (ii) the system of differential equations, Eq.~(\ref{diff}), can be also used for the construction of so-called $\varepsilon$ expansions of hypergeometric functions about rational values of parameters via the direct solution of the systems of differential equations \cite{expansion:our}.
+This is another motivation for creating a package for the manipulation of the parameters of Horn-type hypergeometric functions.

 The aim of this paper is to present the {\it Mathematica} \cite{math} based package {\bf HYPERDIRE} for the differential reduction of the Horn-type hypergeometric function with arbitrary values of parameters to a set of basis functions.
-The current version consists of two parts: one, {\bf pfq}, for manipulation with hypergeometric function, $_{p+1}F_{p}$, and the second one, {\bf AppellF1F4}, for manipulations with Appell functions, $F_1,F_2,F_3,F_4$.
+The current version consists of two parts: one, {\bf pfq}, for the manipulation of hypergeometric functions, $_{p+1}F_{p}$, and the second one, {\bf AppellF1F4}, for the manipulation of Appell functions, $F_1,F_2,F_3,F_4$.
 The algorithm of differential reduction for other functions can be implemented as an additive module.

-In contrast to the recent programs written by members of Computational Particles Physics \cite{recent,lintz,expansion:huber-maitre}, the aim of our package is the manipulation with hypergeometric functions without construction of $\varepsilon$-expansion \cite{nested,our:expansion}.
+In contrast to the recent programs written by members of computational particles physics community \cite{recent,lintz,expansion:huber-maitre,NumExp,sumino,greynat}, the aim of our package is the manipulation of hypergeometric functions without the construction of $\varepsilon$ expansions \cite{nested,our:expansion}.